jwillage/Trees/rmd/Setup/Setup.web.md

 ## 6 242345 40.72328 -73.97685        11    279     E 7th St 10009
 ```

-The next thing to do is build a reference table consisting of all the blocks, which are defined
-as street segments between two adjacent intersecting streets.
-The Census geocoding service[^3]
-provides start and end addresses for a block.
-Each tree has it's address looked up in the block
-table.
-If there is no row whose address range includes the tree, a new block will be added via the
+The next thing to do is build a reference table consisting of all the blocks, which are defined as street segments between two adjacent intersecting streets.
+The Census geocoding service<a href="#fn3" class="footnoteRef" id="fnref3"><sup>3</sup></a> provides start and end addresses for a block.
+Each tree has it's address looked up in the block table.
+If there is no row whose address range includes the tree, a new block will be added via the `addBlock` function.
-add block function.

 ```r